andrew-levy/swiftui-react-native/docs/docs/03-API/05-Providers/01-SwiftUIRoot.md

 </Tabs>

 :::info
-The `colorScheme` environment variable is always included whether you specify it or not (defaults to `'light'`).
+The `colorScheme` environment value is always included whether you specify it or not (defaults to `'light'`).
 :::
 :::tip
 Use the `useEnvironment` hook to access these values throughout the app.